-- (b) In the case of the Javelin Throw, when an athlete leaves the runway, the first contact with the parallel lines or the ground outside the runway shall be completely behind the white line of the arc or the lines drawn from the extremities of the arc at right angles to the parallel lines.
+- (b) in the case of the Javelin Throw, if, when leaving the runway, the athlete's first contact with the parallel lines or the ground outside the runway is not completely behind the white line of the arc or the lines drawn from the extremities of the arc at right angles to the parallel lines.
 Once the implement has touched the ground, an athlete will also be considered to have left the runway correctly, upon making contact with or behind a line (painted, or theoretical and indicated by markers beside the runway) drawn across the runway, four metres back from the end points of the throwing arc.
 Should an athlete be behind that line and inside the runway at the moment the implement touches the ground, he shall be considered to have left the runway correctly. - 18.
-After each throw, implements shall be carried back to the area next to the circle or runway and never thrown back. - RULE 187
+After each throw, implements shall be carried back to the area next to the circle or runway and never thrown back.